Effective Date: September 13, 2014

 (1) Ensuring that all royalties and other payments available for distribution to their Centers are used and obligated.

-(2) Keeping the Associate Administrator informed.
+(2) Keeping the Associate Administrator informed as necessary.

 e.
 Each inventor is responsible for keeping NASA apprised of his or her current address.